 If at any point in time you would like to hide this translation, just go to the bottom right of the opened project and open up the "Annotation Layers" menu.
 Then, uncheck the tick-box for "Amino acids."

-There are several options for you to learn and get started using the software - just decide what works out best for you:
+There are several options for you to learn how to use Genome Compiler and get things started - just decide what works out best for you:

 You can contact us for support at any time through our website and/or the software.
 You can do so by several ways: